-Most existing applications have substantial dormant energy saving potential.
-This arises from the fact that most systems are overdimensioned because they are designed for worst-case conditions.
+Most existing pump systems have substantial dormant energy saving potential.
+This arises from the fact that most pump drives are overdimensioned because they are designed for worst-case conditions.
 The volumetric flow is often regulated by a throttle valve.
 With this form of regulation, the pump always runs at full capacity and thus consumes energy unnecessarily.